LaavKush/Sustainable-Fashion/README.md

 - TensorFlow Team for transfer learning models
 - Google Sheets API for easy dataset integration
 - Streamlit Community for open-source support
-- Mentors at ADTC & SheFi for guidance in sustainability tech

 ## Authors
 - Sania Verma (B.Tech IT)
 - Laavanya Kushwaha (B.Tech IT)